 Some limitations are typically imposed after a nasal fracture repair.
 Typically, we do not advise the patient to engage in strenuous exercise or heavy lifting for about two weeks.
 We also recommend you avoid airplane travel for about two weeks.
 Other activities in which you could injure your nose may include contact sports and should be restricted for at least 6 to 8 weeks.
 Protective measures such as facial masks are helpful but are not a guarantee of not re-injuring your nose.

-Contact the AOO/ENT specialists of the Rockies today to schedule your appointment in Denver or Lone Tree, Colorado.
+Contact the AOO | ENT Specialists of the Rockies today to schedule your appointment in Denver, Lone Tree, and Castle Rock, Colorado.

 Read Our Blog